Nao's analysis results

 Gratitude

-You are thankful for the positive things in life.
+You are thankful for the positive aspects of life.

 Curiosity